This topic contains the following sections:

 - If a third-party VSS provider is used, the product may not work.
 It is recommended to use the default Microsoft provider.

-- Database name with apostrophe and comma is not supported.
+- Database name with apostrophe, comma, or any non-standard ASCII character is not supported.

 - Due to Windows limitations, a restore job can fail if restore path exceeds 260 characters.